 In contrast, Wix does not offer unlimited storage.
 Its basic package, while cheap, only gives 500MB of storage space – this could be limiting if you intend to display multiple galleries.
 The mid-range package, which is what I would consider the best for photographers, offers 10GB.
 This is better but still doesn’t compare to the unlimited photo storage offered by SmugMug.

 Website Builder Interface

 One of the main aspects of a builder… is the builder itself.
 How easy is it to create a website and what tools does the builder provide to edit and create content?

-Similarly, SmugMug also has a simple drop and drop builder.
+Similarly, SmugMug also has a simple drag-and-drop builder.
 When using it, I found it a little more difficult to understand than Wix.
-However, after 5 minutes of experimenting – it is definitely equally as easy to use.
+However, after five minutes of experimenting – it is definitely equally as easy to use.
 The builder is split into different categories that separate the different functions.
 For example, there is a section for your photos, galleries, the website, and selling tools.
 The tools are easy to use and most items have a useful tooltip too.

 Not everyone can create a stunning website layout from scratch.
 Luckily, most website builders have pre-designed templates.
 You can generally select a template and customize it to make it your own.

 SmugMug has a limited selection of templates – 26 in total.
 This is much less than I would expect from a website builder.
 However, the templates are of excellent quality.
 They have been professionally created and are specific for photography portfolios.
 You can also customize the templates with different themes and layouts.